entelognathus/agnathan-phylogeny/agnathan character list.md

 63. Position of mouth: 0, terminal; 1, subterminal.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-The mouth in Athenaegis is subterminal , although it lacks the elongate rostrum of pteraspid heterostracans the oral plates are positioned ventrally relative to the rostral plate Soehn and Wilson 56
+> - Dearden *et al*.
+(2023): “The mouth in Athenaegis is subterminal , although it lacks the elongate rostrum of pteraspid heterostracans the oral plates are positioned ventrally relative to the rostral plate Soehn and Wilson 56
 .
 Scoring is changed from 0 to 1.